bobbyhadz/config/ubuntu/README.md

 scroll down, otherwise `imwheel` would block your `side` mouse buttons, like back and forth, etc.

+Then add `imwheel` to your startup applications, don't forget to use the command `imwheel -b "4 5"` so you don't block your mouse's side buttons.

 ## How I installed ubuntu on my Acer aspire 7, A715 laptop

 When it was freezing on the Acer screen at boot time, I had to: